mgarcia01752/PyPNM/documentation/api/pnm/const_displap.md

 ## 🛰️ DOCSIS Constellation Display API

 This document outlines the usage of the Constellation Display endpoints under the `/docs/pnm/ds/ofdm/constDisplay` path.
-These endpoints allow retrieving, analyzing, and managing soft-decision constellation data captured from DOCSIS 3.1 cable modems.
+These endpoints enable the retrieval, analysis, and management of soft-decision constellation data captured from DOCSIS 3.1 cable modems.

----

 ## 🔧 Endpoints